shivasurya/go-todoist/README.md

 - 📋 List tasks and manage them from your terminal
 - 📅 Browse tasks by date with day-to-day navigation
-- ➕ Create new tasks with descriptions, due dates, and priority levels
+- ➕ Create new tasks with descriptions, due dates, times, and priority levels
+- 🔁 Support for recurring tasks (daily, weekly, monthly, etc.)
+- ⏰ Add specific times to your tasks
 - ✓ Mark tasks as complete or toggle completion status
 - 🔄 Refresh task list to sync with Todoist
 - 📆 Assign priority levels (P1-P4) to your tasks